mricon/lce-talk/talk.rst

   Fine-tuning approach
     The moment you put your system into permissive mode, it loses ALL benefits offered by SELinux beyond mere auditing.
-You really should not be using the abovementioned blunt tools to troubleshoot policy problems -- a much better approach is to put only the offending domain itself into permissive mode and let the rest of the OS continue to benefit from SELinux confinement.
+You really should not be using the aforementioned blunt tools to troubleshoot policy problems -- a much better approach is to put only the offending domain itself into permissive mode and let the rest of the OS continue to benefit from SELinux confinement.
 Find out which domain